Orthodox Wedding Sacrament

-The Betrothal - Exchanging of the RingsThe service is divided into two parts: The betrothal and the marriage itself.
+The Betrothal - Exchanging of the RingsThe service is divided into two parts: the betrothal and the marriage itself.
 At the beginning of the betrothal which occurs first, the priest confirms that the bride and groom wish to marry each other by simply asking them.
-After a series of prayers, the priest has blessed the couples' rings.
-The priest then holds the rings together and rests them on the couples' forehead alternatively while he declares the betrothal.
-He ends by placing the rings on the couples third finger of the right hand as a token of the life long union they are entering.
+After the priest has blessed the couples' rings, the priest then holds the rings together and rests them on the couples' forehead alternatively while he declares the betrothal.
+He ends this portion of the service by placing the rings on the couples third finger of the right hand as a token of the lifelong union they are entering.
 The koumbaro comes forth at this time, and exchanges the rings, placing the bride's ring on the groom's finger and back, three times.
-The rings signify the devotion the spouses owe to each other, while the exchange of rings is symbolic to the promise each one commits to each others needs in the presence of their official witness.
+The rings signify the devotion the spouses owe to each other, while the exchange of rings is symbolic to the promise each one commits to each-others' needs in the presence of their official witness.

 Lighting of the Wedding CandlesThe wedding ceremony begins immediately after the betrothal.
 It consists of a series of petitions and prayers where the priest asks God to grant the couple a long and peaceful life, respective love and support and happiness in their children.
 The priest unites the hands of the bride and groom during the prayers signifying their unity into one flesh.
-A set of candles is lit and held by the couple symbolizing the light of purity of Christ that must be illustrated by their life. (sometimes a second set of candles is lit and held by the koumbaro and koumbara.
-This is also when the large church candles are lit if they are available).
+A set of candles is lit and held by the couple.
+This is symbolizing the light of purity of Christ that must be illustrated by their life.
+(Sometimes a second set of candles is lit and held by the koumbaro and koumbara.
+This is also when the large church candles are lit if available.)

 Sharing the Common CupHoly scriptures and the Lord's prayer are recited with the blessing of the common cup of wine.
 Both the bride and groom sip wine from this shared cup, three times each.
 The common cup symbolizes the common life which they will both share.
 This part of the sacrament is also reminiscent of the first miracle of Christ in Cana.
 As Christ changed the water into wine, so the power of the Sacrament changes the spouses from two to one.